-Bozen-Bolzano, Brixen-Bressanone and Bruneck-Brunico - like all South Tyrol - are small towns and, therefore, very suitable for cycling.
+Bozen-Bolzano, Brixen-Bressanone and Bruneck-Brunico - like all South Tyrol - are very suitable for cycling.
 Classrooms are easy to reach by bike in less than 15 minutes from each student hall!

 More info on the site “Osservatorio prezzi” (price watchdog) of South Tyrol.

 Students can apply for a scholarship to the Ufficio per il diritto allo studio universitario and they may be able to obtain - depending on their income - between €1,400 and €5,800 per year.
 If students have a right to a scholarship, they will also get a refund of the tuition fees.
-The student association sh.asus helps students with the application for this type of scholarship.
+The student associations sh.asus and MUA help students with the application for this type of scholarship.